-Summer Pre-College Music
+Summer Pre-College Music - Apply Now!

 Pre-College Music gives high school students the opportunity to improve as a musician and learn about life in a conservatory-style college curriculum.
 Throughout Pre-College Music, students gain valuable experiences; by being immersed in a conservatory style curriculum and in preparing for college auditions, while experiencing what life is like within an internationally-recognized, research university.
 The program includes six weeks of lessons and coaching that aid in choosing and preparing appropriate repertoire for undergraduate auditions.
 Pre-College Music also very closely mirrors the first six weeks of the undergraduate first-year curriculum - students take the same coursework, with the same schedule, classrooms, faculty and program rigor as first-year undergraduates.